plasmaster09/inventory-webapp-02-app-server-basics/README.md

 Restart the server, and try visiting your `localhost` pages in the browser again.
 Ta-da!
 You should see your prototype pages appear instead of the little fragments.

+> If your protype pages use external resources like images, external styles, those won't load with your page yet.
+We'll address this in section 2.4 below.

 ### (2.3.3) Fixing page links

-The only issue now is that the link-buttons that navigate between the pages themselves don't work correctly.
+A small issue now is that the link-buttons that navigate between the pages themselves don't work correctly.
 They need to use the same routes we defined in the server.

 The first is in `index.html`.
 Find this part:
 ```html